Ludwig Nick: Life and work

-Nick was practically educated in stone and wood sculpting by Heinrich Fleige (1840–1890) in Münster, and he visited the local Kunst- und Gewerbeschule.
+Nick was born in Münster.
+He was practically educated in stone and wood sculpting by Heinrich Fleige (1840–1890) there, and he visited the local Kunst- und Gewerbeschule.
 After practising his profession for several years, he started a six-year study at the Königliche akademische Hochschule für die bildenden Künste in Berlin, receiving master classes from Peter Breuer and Ernst Herter.

 In 1905 – perhaps earlier also, and certainly several times more in the next decades – Nick was an attendee of the Große Berliner Kunstausstellung, a joint annual exposition of the Akademie and the Verein Berliner Künstler (Union of Berlin Artists).
 He showed a marble piece called 'Verlassen' ('Abandoned'), which was then bought by the German Emperor Wilhelm II.
 In 1908, Nick won a one-year travel scholarship from the Paul Schultze-Stiftung, better known as the Rom-Preis (Rome Award) of the Preußische Akademie der Künste.
 This meant he could reside 1908–1909 in Villa Strohl Fern in Rome.
 After the stay he started to work at the Berlin Akademie.

 In the years before World War I, Nick was the favorite collaborator of architect Edmund Körner, Nick's fellow student in Berlin.
 Körner, based in Essen and famous for his design of the Old Synagogue there, commissioned Nick for stone sculpture jewelry for public and private buildings, for a marmor fireplace and bronze statues for the court state Dippelshof in Darmstadt, and also for the giant nail man Schmied von Essen.

 Meanwhile, he made other works too, among which funerary monuments in Berlin.
 Nick's only known public work outside Germany can be found in the Dutch city of Enschede, not far from Münster: in 1912 he was commissioned to create a monument in memory of the fire that fifty years earlier had burned down the town; in the same year, Nick created sculptures of Gerrit Jan van Heek (1837-1915), a textile manufacturer from Enschede, and his second wife Christine Friederike Van Heek-Meier (1842-1920), the parents of Jan Herman van Heek.

 After the war had ended, in 1918, Nick created many war memorials, among other in Berlin-Schmargendorf.
 In 1924 he sculpted the stone lion for the Löwendenkmal, the warrior memorial for Leipzig University, a monument designed by August Gaul, who had died before finishing it.
 In 1925 he made a wooden epitaph for the members of the Berliner Liedertafel that fell in World War I.